Tabular Data: Is Deep Learning all you need?: Baselines

-\textbf{Transformer-Based Architectures:} As state-of-the-art specialized deep learning architectures, we consider \textit{TabNet} which employs sequential attention to selectively utilize the most pertinent features at each decision step.
-For the implementation of TabNet, we use a well-maintained public implementation\footnote{\href{https://github.com/dreamquark-ai/tabnet}{https://github.com/dreamquark-ai/tabnet}}.
-Moreover, we consider \textit{SAINT} which introduces a hybrid deep learning approach tailored for tabular data challenges.
+Next, we consider \textit{SAINT}~\citep{somepalli2021saint}, a hybrid deep learning approach tailored for tabular data challenges.
 SAINT applies attention mechanisms across both rows and columns and integrates an advanced embedding technique.
-We use the official implementation for our experiments~\cite{somepalli2021saint}.
-Additionally, we consider \textit{FT-Transformer}, an adaptation of the Transformer architecture for tabular data.
+Lastly, we consider \textit{FT-Transformer}~\citep{gorishniy2021revisiting}, an adaptation of the Transformer architecture for tabular data.
 It transforms categorical and numerical features into embeddings, which are then processed through a series of Transformer layers.

-For our experiments, we use the official implementation from the authors~\cite{gorishniy2021revisiting}.
-Lastly, we consider \textit{TabPFN}, a meta-learned transformer architecture that performs in-context learning (ICL).
-We use the official implementation from the authors~\cite{hollmann2023tabpfn} for our experiments.
+\textbf{Foundation Models for Tabular Classification.~} For \textbf{in-context learning}, we consider \textit{TabPFN} \citep{hollmann2023tabpfn}, a meta-learned transformer architecture.
+Next, we consider TabPFNv2~\citep{hollmann2025tabpfn}, which alternates attention first across features, then across samples.
+Finally, we consider TabICL~\citep{qu2025tabicl}, pretrained on synthetic datasets similar to the TabPFN models, which can handle up to 500K samples.
+Among \textbf{fine-tuned models}, we include \textit{XTab} \citep{pmlr-v202-zhu23k}, a method that proposes a cross-table pretraining approach that can work across multiple tables with different column types and structures.
+Next, we consider \textit{TP-BERTa} \citep{yan2024making}, a variant of the BERT language model that is adapted for tabular prediction.
+It introduces a relative magnitude tokenization to transform continuous numerical values into discrete high-dimensional tokens.
+Lastly, we include \textit{CARTE} \citep{kim2024carte} in our experimental study. \textit{CARTE} utilizes a graph representation of tabular data to process tables with differing structures.

+Since all the fine-tuned models were pretrained on real-world datasets, we ensure that there are no datasets that overlap with the OpenMLCC18 benchmark.

+\textbf{AutoML Frameworks.} Due to the large number of AutoML frameworks available in the community~\citep{feurer-neurips15a, agtabular,H2OAutoML20,feurer2022autosklearn20handsfreeautoml}, it was infeasible to include all of them in our experimental study.
+Therefore, we selected AutoGluon~\citep{agtabular}, a framework that achieves the highest predictive performance in the recent AutoML Benchmark study~\citep{JMLR:v25:22-0493}.

+For all methods, we use their official implementations.
+We refer the readers to Appendix~\ref{sec:appendixA} for more details.